 Since opening our doors in June 2006, Mercy Gilbert's services have maintained steady growth to keep pace with the Town of Gilbert’s ever-growing population and medical needs.
-Mercy Gilbert is a Catholic hospital, sponsored by the Sisters of Mercy, and serves people of every denominations and belief.
+The hospital now has 197 beds, with more than 1,400 employees and more than 1,000 physicians on our medical staff.

-In addition to our growth, Mercy Gilbert has achieved significant milestones and received impressiveaccolades from the community for quality care in bariatrics, cardiology, stroke care and chronic disease management.
+In addition to our growth, Mercy Gilbert has achieved significant milestones and received impressive accolades from the community for quality care in bariatrics, cardiology, stroke care and chronic disease management.

 A Long History of Healing

 While Mercy Gilbert has a relatively short history, Dignity Health has a long history of serving the health care needs of Arizona communities.
 In fact, our own St. Joseph's Hospital and Medical Center was the first hospital in Phoenix.

 In the East Valley, our Chandler Regional Medical Center has been serving families for more than 70 years.
 We also provide outstanding health care services at Urgent Care centers in Ahwatukee Foothills, Gilbert and Maricopa.
 The Mercy Gilbert name honors the Sisters of Mercy, our sponsoring congregation.
 The Sisters of Mercy was founded in the early 1800s in Ireland by Sister Catherine McAuley who had a special love for the virtue of mercy.